Aspera virtual catcher

 - Asset Status dashboard updated to display multiple CMS transfers with step-by-step milestones

 - Expands health monitoring to support high-scale environments

 - Virtual Catcher Status reporting can show a summary of daily, hourly, weekly or monthly activity

 - View the status of packages received in the faspex™ inbox

 - Provides additional support for troubleshooting failed transfers

-- Displays additional information about file processing failures and the physical location of files
+- Displays additional information about file processing failures

 - Supports manual submission of an asset for reprocessing